Frequently Asked Questions

 9. When should I apply for financial aid?

-M.S. and M.A. applicants, both domestic and international, who wish to be considered for scholarship assistance, must submit The Graduate School of Journalism Scholarship Aid Application.
-This application will be available on December 1.
+M.S. and M.A. applicants, both domestic and international, who wish to be considered for scholarship assistance, must submit the Columbia Journalism School Scholarship Aid Application.
+This application will be available on December 1 and due February 1.
 You may submit your online application before submitting your scholarship aid application.
 Please see the aid and scholarship section below for more details.
 Ph.D. candidates are automatically considered for scholarship aid and need not submit the scholarship aid application.
 However, Ph.D. candidates interested in federal funding should submit the FAFSA by February 1.

-You are eligible to apply for Fall 2014 admission provided that you will have received your bachelor's degree by July 15th.
-The deadline to apply for the M.S. program is December 16, 2013.
-The deadline for the M.A. prgram is January 15, 2014.
+You are eligible to apply for Fall 2015 admission provided that you will have received your bachelor's degree by July 15, 2015.
+The deadline to apply for the M.S. program is December 15, 2014.
+The deadline for the M.A. program is December 15, 2014.
 You must upload your "in progress" transcripts with your online application.
 If you are admitted and enroll, you must submit a final, official transcript that shows all of your courses, grades, and the confirmed date for your degree.

 11. Can application materials arrive after the deadline?